President & CEO

 Chris leads First Book’s Information Technology team in delivering new technology projects to support strategic organizational initiatives as well as IT operations, maintenance and infrastructure.

-Prior to joining First Book, he consulted for IBM and was a Sr. Director in eBay Enterprise where he led Product Development and Service Delivery teams concentrating on full service ecommerce implementations.
+Prior to joining First Book, he consulted for IBM and was a senior director at eBay Enterprise, where he led product development and service delivery teams concentrating on full-service eCommerce implementations.
 While at eBay Enterprise, Chris led the new store implementation teams for more than 30 large brick and mortar retailers such as Calvin Klein, Nautica, Timberland and Mattel.

-He has 20+ years experience in IT starting as a software engineer, moving through increasing levels of management responsibility in a variety of industries including Healthcare, Telecommunications, Insurance, eCommerce and Strategic Consulting.
+He has more than 20 years of experience in IT in a variety of industries, including healthcare, telecommunications, insurance, eCommerce and strategic consulting.
 Chris holds a Bachelor of Science in Computer Science from Kutztown University.

 Board of Directors